retaildevcrews/helium/README.md

-# Build an ASP.NET Core, Node.js (in development), or Java Spring Boot (in development) application using Managed Identity and Key Vault
+# Build a Web API reference application using Managed Identity, Key Vault, and Cosmos DB that is designed to be deployed to Azure App Service or AKS.

 ![License](https://img.shields.io/badge/license-MIT-green.svg)